DeepenshiDhuria/demo/README.md

 # demo
 This is my demo repository
 <br>
-Author by -- Deepanshi Dhuria
+Author by -- Deepanshi (Software engineer)